VISMAYAHARIDAS/VISMAYAHARIDAS/README.md

 ### Talking about Personal Stuffs:
-- 🔭 I’m currently working on crossplatform mobile app developemt
+- 🔭 I’m currently working on crossplatform mobile app development
 - 🌱 I’m currently learning something cool 😉
 - 👯 I’m looking to collaborate with other developers in community
 - 💬 Ask me about JavaScript/TypeScript/React-Native